-- Transitions between the ON modes are only allowed in incremental steps.
+Note Transitions between the ON modes are only allowed in incremental steps.
 For example, a transition directly from 1⁄2ON to FULL ON is not permitted.
-The CLUSTERPACTIVE outputs reflect this, so that CLUSTERPACTIVE does not indicate a required mode that cannot be directly reached from the current mode. - The SFONLY mode has limited functionality in this release of the DSU.
-It can be entered when the cluster is idle, but when a transaction attempts to access the L3 cache or snoop filter, the transaction stalls until the DSU has transitioned to the 1/4 ON mode.
-Therefore, ARM recommends that the SFONLY state is not used.
+The CLUSTERPACTIVE outputs reflect this, so CLUSTERPACTIVE does not indicate a required mode that cannot be directly reached from the c mode. o that

-SFONLY FUNC_RET, 1⁄4FUNC_RET, 1⁄2FUNC_RET, 3⁄4FUNC_RET, FULL FUNC_RET
+SFONLY FUNC_RET, 1/2FUNC_RET, 1/2FUNC_RET, 3/4FUNC_RET, FULL FUNC_RET